Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 3.0g+~10–11% (diminishing returns)

-Additive effects with statins and other interventions
+Additive with statins and the Portfolio Diet

-A meta-analysis in JACC found that adding plant sterols to statin therapy produced an additional LDL reduction of approximately 10% — on top of whatever the statin was already achieving.
+Plant sterols work through a different mechanism than statins — absorption vs. production.
+Their effects are additive.
+A meta-analysis in JACC found that adding plant sterols to statin therapy produced an additional LDL reduction of approximately 10% on top of whatever the statin was already achieving.

 Regulatory recognition

-The FDA has an authorized health claim for plant sterol/stanol esters: foods containing at least 0.65g of plant sterol esters per serving (total 1.3g/day), consumed with meals as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
+The FDA has an authorized health claim: foods containing at least 0.65g of plant sterol esters per serving (total 1.3g/day) with meals as part of a diet low in saturated fat may reduce the risk of heart disease.
+EFSA has authorized a parallel health claim in Europe.
+The European Atherosclerosis Society consensus statement explicitly lists plant sterols as a non-prescription LDL-lowering option with an expected 8–10% reduction at 2g/day.

 How to use plant sterols correctly